joansnotion/NotionMate/README.md

 ![](./images/header.png)

-🚩An extension for notion notes that supports a more useful image viewer, icon history, side outline, and more.
+🚩Chrome and Edge browser extensions make your Notion more efficient and enhance your experience.
+Supports unlimited zoom, pan, and rotation of the image viewer, as well as icon history, colored text mark manager.

 With **Notion Mate**©️, you can enjoy unlimited zoom, pan, and rotation in the image viewer, allowing you to get a closer look at your images.
 The extension also provides an 📜 icon history feature, which allows you to easily access previously used icons in your Notion notes 🗒️.